Wondering how soon you can have sex after giving birth? Here are some questions you should ask yourself to figure out what’s right for you.

 It might sound like a cliché but communication and a mutual understanding of each other's needs can help keep a loving relationship alive.
 You might also want to remind your partner that your focus on your baby doesn’t take away from your love for them.
 That you’re not pushing them away.

-3. Am I worried about having sex post-baby?
+3. Am I worried about my body?

 4. Am I rushing into post-baby sex because I’m worried I’ll lose closeness with my partner?

 If that’s the case, there are plenty of other ways to maintain that bond.
-With everything from cuddling up in front of a film to doing anything else you fancy in bed that doesn’t involve intercourse.
+With everything from cuddling up in front of a film to doing anything else you fancy in bed that doesn’t involve penetration.

 5. How will the type of birth I had affect sex?

 The type of birth you had can affect your feelings about sex (McDonald and Brown, 2013).